rexerwang/requete/README.md

 }
 ```

+In middleware, the first argument is `ctx` of type `IContext`.
+You can call methods such as `ctx.set`, `ctx.throw`, `ctx.abort` before sending the request (i.e., before the await next() statement).
-In the middleware, `ctx`(IContext) is the first argument.
-Before sending the request (before `await next()`), you can use methods such as ctx.set, ctx.throw, ctx.abort.
-Otherwise, a `RequestError` will be thrown if these methods are called in other cases.
+Otherwise, if these methods are called in other cases, a `RequestError` will be thrown.

 ## RequestError

 `RequestError` inherits from `Error`, contains the request context information, and provides the formatted output method (`print()`).

-> All exceptions in the `requete` are `RequestError`.
+It should be noted that all exceptions in requete are `RequestError`.

 ```ts
 class RequestError extends Error {